OlivierLD/ROB/astro-computer/AstroComputer/README.md

 Online Ephemeris calculator, [this one](https://neoprogrammics.com/de405_usno_ae98/DE405_Sun.php) produces results similar to the ones you'll get here.
 _Reminder_: `SHA = 360&deg; - RA`

-This was originally started in Java, and later reproduced in several other languages.
+This was originally started in Java, and later reproduced/translated in several other languages.

 > _Note_: